 2. Ask the right questions

-Demergers and carveouts can present a considerable opportunity to right-size contractual arrangements and further optimise the commercial impact.
+Demergers and carveouts can present a considerable opportunity to right-size contractual arrangements and further optimize the commercial impact.
 The key to delivering reduced costs – even when volumes are diminishing – is to ask the business a set of clear and relevant questions in terms of its procurement requirements.
 These could include:

 - Has the business taken the time to consider whether the product and/or service is likely to be needed in the near future?